chendaniely/quarto_website_template/README.md

 # quarto_website_workflows
-A quarto website with some automations
+A quarto website with some automation